 7 Linear regression with a single predictor

 Linear regression is a very powerful statistical technique.
 Many people have some familiarity with regression models just from reading the news, where straight lines are overlaid on scatterplots.
-Linear models can be used for prediction or to evaluate whether there is a linear relationship between a numerical variable on the horizontal axis and the average of the numerical variable on the vertical axis.
+Linear models can be used for prediction or to describe the relationship between two numerical variables, assuming there is a linear relationship between them.

 7.1 Fitting a line, residuals, and correlation